Capture of Liège (1702): Aftermath

 Contemporary illustration of the conquest of Liège.

 The advances of the Allies in 1702 were significant.
-The connection to Maastricht was re-established and the French expelled from much of the Meuse and Lower Rhine.
+The connection to Maastricht was re-established, and the French were expelled from much of the Meuse and Lower Rhine.
 A wedge was driven between the positions of the French in the Spanish Netherlands and the Archbishopric of Cologne, while a large part of the Bishopric of Liège returned to Allied control.
 The Elector of Cologne, a French ally, was left without an army, and much of his revenue.
 Allied forces garrisoned Kaiserswerth, Venlo, Roermond, Stevensweert, Maastricht, and Liège.
 Additionally, Marlborough also arranged the winter siege of Rheinberg, which capitulated in February 1703, ensuring that the next campaign could begin under favourable conditions.

-The French commander, Boufflers, withdrew his forces behind the defensive Lines of Brabant protecting the heart of the Southern Netherlands, repositioning between Wasseiges and Petit Hallet.
+The French commander, Boufflers, withdrew his forces behind the defensive Lines of Brabant, protecting the heart of the Southern Netherlands, repositioning between Wasseiges and Petit Hallet.
 He strengthened several fortresses, including Huy, Limbourg, and Zoutleeuw, but their safety ultimately depended more on the onset of winter than on their defences.
 To compensate for his numerical inferiority, Boufflers recalled the Duke of Tallard's forces from Bonn, while diversions were attempted along the Moselle and Rhine.
 The Allies briefly considered besieging Bonn in the winter, but the plan was discarded and its siege wouldn't start until May of next year.
 A Prussian corps did appear before Rheinberg, but after an ineffective bombardment abandoned its siege, maintaining only a blockade until February.

 The year had thus gone well for the Allies: from an Anglo-Dutch army being on the defensive at Nijmegen to Allied dominance across a significant part of the Spanish Netherlands, all achieved without a major pitched battle.
 Yet Marlborough himself remained dissatisfied, believing that he had been denied the decisive field engagements necessary to bring the war to a swift conclusion.
 However painful the loss of these fortresses was for the French, the primary fortification lines of the Spanish Netherlands had not yet been broken.

-Though often depicted as overly cautious, the Dutch were in fact guided by strategic prudence.
+Though often depicted as overly cautious, the Dutch were guided by strategic prudence.
 Unlike Marlborough, they were defending their own homeland: England, shielded by the sea, faced no direct threat, whereas the Republic would bear the full weight of any major defeat.
 Marlborough, on the other hand, needed swift victories to convince the Parliament of England that the costly deployment of English troops on the Continent was justified.
 The campaign turned out to be Athlone's last.
 A distinguished soldier, he suffered a fatal stroke in February 1703.
 His partnership with Marlborough had often been difficult, but he was eventually succeeded by Hendrik van Nassau-Ouwerkerk, a Dutch general with whom Marlborough worked more easily.